Windofbitter/wind-task/README.md

 Notes

 - Archived tasks block all mutations except `unarchive`
+- `delete_task` permanently removes an archived task folder (task.json, events.jsonl, content.md).
+Requires the correct `expected_last_seq` and the task to be archived.
 - All mutating tools require `expected_last_seq` to guard against races
 - IDs are ULIDs for stable sorting and readability
 - Task content is stored in `.wind-task/<id>/content.md` and exposed via `tasks://content/{id}`